aeternity/aepp-sdk-python/README.md

 ### Example usage

-The following is a walktrough to execute an offline spend transaction on the *sdk-edgenet* netowork
+The following is a walkthrough to execute an offline spend transaction on the *sdk-edgenet* network

 1. Set the environment variables
 ```